In this section, you will explore the following questions:

 Link to Learning

 Use this online calculator to determine the genetic structure of a population.

-- random mating
+apparent random mating

-- no natural selection
+no evidence of natural selection in the population

 Science Practice Connection for AP® Courses

 AP® Biology Investigative Labs: Inquiry-Based Approach, Investigation 2: Mathematical Modeling: Hardy–Weinberg.
 In this lab investigation, you apply the Hardy–Weinberg equation and create a spreadsheet to study changes in allele frequencies in a population and to examine possible causes for these changes.